-Game Time Limit: No inning will be started after 1 hour and 50 minutes from the first pitch of the game.
+Game Time Limit: On Thursday and Friday, no inning will be started after 1 hour and 35 minutes from the first pitch of the game.
+On Saturday and Sunday, no inning will be started after 1 hour and 45 minutes from the first pitch of the game.
 Time is determined from the last out in the previous inning.

 Ties: Pool play games can end in ties.
 Games tied after 6 innings that have not reached the time limit, continue until the time limit.
 Playoff games (Sunday) cannot end in ties.
 The first extra inning and every inning thereafter will start with the person who made the last out on 2nd base and continue the order from where it left off in the previous innings.
 We will also start with 1 out in each half inning.

 Batter Limits: There is no limit to the number of batters or runs scored in an inning with the exception of the Mercy Rule (II.2).

 III ‐ Playing Rules (Little League rules shall govern play on issues not covered below.)